OctopusDeploy/blog/blog/2022-01/jenkins-docker-install-guide/index.md

 ## Installing additional Jenkins plugins

 The easiest way to install new plugins is to use the Jenkins web UI.
-Any new plugins are saved to the external volume, and so are available even as you create, destroy, and update containers.
+Any new plugins are saved to the external volume, so they're available even as you create, destroy, and update containers.

 You can also automate the process of installing plugins by calling the `jenkins-plugin-cli` script, included in the base Jenkins image, as part of your custom Docker image.